In this post, you’ll learn:

 How can they be copied?

 Previous posts on our blog explore how HID cards can be hacked and how the Wiegand protocol, used by HID readers, can be copied by HID card cloners.
-This post doesn’t go into as much technical depth but should be a fast and easy way for you to understand the card copying component.
+This post doesn’t go into as much technical depth but should be a fast and easy way to understand the card copying component.

 How to Copy 125khz Cards? — the Old Way: